 3 .
 Honey and Lemon with Cinnamon or Cardamom

-Then cover your head with a shower cap for 3-4 hours.
+Cover your head with a shower cap for 3-4 hours after applying it.
 The processing time of the honey mixture depends on the darkness of your existing color and how many shades you want it to drop.
 For noticeable lightning, it requires three to four applications.

 Why Honey, Lemon, Cinnamon, and Cardamom?